JonasBne/astro-crash-course/README.md

 ## Description

-This is a website I've built with Astro based on [Brad Traversy's tutorial on YouTube] (https://youtu.be/Oi9z5gfIHJs).
+This is a website I've built with Astro based on [Brad Traversy's tutorial on YouTube](https://youtu.be/Oi9z5gfIHJs).

 I made some tweaks such as changing styles, organizing code in a different way,... but the end result is fairly similar to the example.